czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I finished the videos on SQL in CS50 and tomorrow I am going to dive into the problem sets!

 **Link to work:** N/A

+### Day 70: July 03, 2020

+**Today's Progress**: Started the SQl problem sets and I have written my first few queries for the solution.
+**Thoughts:** : Started the SQl problem sets and I have written my first few queries for the solution.

+**Link to work:** N/A